drivendataorg/zamba/docs/install.md

 ### XGBOOST 0.7.1

-XGBoost is a library for gradient boosting trees, which is oftenused in ensembled machine learning architectures like `zamba`.
+XGBoost is a library for gradient boosting trees, which is often used in ensembled machine learning architectures like `zamba`.
 XGBoost may require extra steps on your platform.
 See below:

 #### XGBoost on Windows